Bio

 My body of work encompasses series in multiple mediums created to delve into themes of time, memory, and the unconscious, while also exploring the boundaries of language and the duality between what is real and what is fictional.

-Through text and image, my most recent works encapsulate deep inner moments and contemplate themes such as depression and maturing, and, in a much broader sense, the many languages within language itself.
+Through text, sound, and image, my most recent works encapsulate deep inner moments and contemplate themes such as depression and maturing—and, in a much broader sense, the many languages within language itself.
+My biggest influences come from thinkers in the field of philosophy, such as René Descartes, as well as filmmakers like Abbas Kiarostami and Jean-Luc Godard.